PDROJACK/writeUps/rowdyHacks/README.md

 * Type: Steganography, Password Cracking, Audio Steganography
 * Tools: Hashcat, binwalk, xxd, strings, 7zip
 * Problem: CTF was divided into two parts:
+    * In the 1st part, we were given three image files and have to find three flags in total from these files.
+These flags are hints to get the password of a 7z file named Apollo.7z, which contains the part 2 of the ctf.
     * In the 2nd part, we have to crack the password of Apollo.7z file and then we have to get the flag from extracted Apollo.mp3 file.

 ----

 ## Part 1

-In the 1st part, we were given three image files and have to find three flags in total from these files.
-These flags are hints to get the password of a 7z file named Apollo.7z, which contains the part 2 of the ctf.

-Three image files were:
+Three image files were given in the first part:

     - EmployeeOfTheMonth.jpg
     - Suetonius.jpg